As the second plane hit the second tower, I turned to the software developer sitting next to me and said “We’re at war.”

 And there were no computer jobs.

 Oh, don’t get me wrong.
-I loved being being unemployed.
+I loved being unemployed.

 I played the piano for two hours every morning.